singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 #### 1. The netlify-git-api CLI tool.
 Browse to the [netlify-git-api page](https://github.com/netlify/netlify-git-api/releases) and download the relevant version of the tool.
-As I'm demonstrating this on a Linux machine, I will download the *linux.zip* file, but if you're using Apples OSX, you should download and unpack the *osx.zip* and if you're using a Microsoft OS, download the *windows.zip* file.
+As I'm demonstrating this on a Linux machine, I will download the *linux.zip* file, but if you're using OSX, the *osx.zip* file and if you're using a Microsoft OS, download the *windows.zip* file.

 Once the download is done, unpack the netlify-git-api executable from the zipped file and place it in your PATH.
 There are many methods for doing so and they differ somewhat depending on your operating system.
-However, it can usually be done easily through the graphical user interface.

 We will use the following commands in a terminal window (the Command Prompt in a Microsoft OS):
 ```